Drupal SEO | A basic checklist

 - Use Search API to ensure that internal search results are weighted and sorted exactly as your visitors would expect.

-What's more, if you need something which doesn't yet have a module, you can hire a Drupal developer to build you something unique.
+What's more, if you need something which doesn't seem to be within the Drupal modules search, just hire a Drupal developer to build you something unique.

 This could be internal for your staff such as a multi-purpose dashboard with site statistics and checklists, or it could be a new web-app which you want to repurpose for various sections of your industry in order to bring in traffic.

-With a Drupal developer and a Drupal SEO on hand at 3B, you're in good hands when you send through a brief.
+With Drupal developers, Drupal designers and a Drupal SEO consultant on hand at 3B, you're in good hands when you send us through a brief.